thirtythreeforty/hufflib/README.md

 - hufftree.asm      packages/hufflib
 - hufflib.inc       inc/

-Then, apply the patch makefile.patch to the main KnightOS Makefile (suitably change the path):
+Then, apply the patch `makefile.patch` to the main KnightOS Makefile (suitably change the path):

     git apply makefile.patch

 and rebuild KnightOS with `make`.

+Of course, hufflib is free software, released under the GNU LGPLv3 or later; its license can be found in `COPYING.hufflib`.
+The generator script is licensed under the GPLv3 or later, its license is in `COPYING.gentree`.
+Lastly, the precompiled KnightOS binaries are MIT licensed; their license is in the file `COPYING.binaries`.